top of page

 METRICS - WHAT'S ON YOUR DASHBOARD?

-Business is a careful balance of “head” and “heart”.
-“Head” can be defined as the processes, work-flow, structures, governance, financials, etc. while “heart” can be defined as your culture, passion, attitudes, trust, teamwork, and communication.
-Finding the optimal balance based upon your size, market dynamics, values, and growth trajectory can prove challenging at any phase of organizational growth.
+Business is a careful balance of “head” and “heart.”
+“Head” can be defined as the processes, work-flow, structures, governance, financials, etc., while “heart” can be defined as your culture, passion, attitudes, trust, teamwork, and communication.
+Finding the optimal balance based on your size, market dynamics, values, and growth trajectory can prove challenging at any phase of organizational growth.

 In assessing any business, it’s important to efficiently analyze the current business model and culture by developing a set of objective metrics from which to judge incremental improvements.
 Much like a car has a dashboard, visually displaying a handful of critical indicators to let the operator know the vehicle can operate as intended, your company should have a series of metrics to objectively gauge performance.